markus-ebke/python-billiards/docs/usage.rst

 =====

 All important classes (the billiard simulation and obstacles) are accessible from the top-level module.
-The visualization module must be imported separately and tries to load *matplotlib*, *tqdm* and *pyglet*.
+The visualization modules must be imported separately and will load *matplotlib*, *tqdm* and *pyglet*.

 .. doctest::

    >>> import billiards  # access to Billiard, Disk and InfiniteWall
-   >>> from billiards import visualize  # for plot, animate and interact
+   >>> import billiards.visualize_matplotlib as visualize  # for plot and animate
    >>> import matplotlib.pyplot as plt  # show plots and animations with plt.show()

 The workflow with **billiards** follows three steps:

 1. Setup obstacles and create a billiard.
 2. Add balls to the billiard.
-3. Run the simulation and extract some useful information
+3. Run the simulation and extract some useful information.

-As an example of this workflow, let's recreate Newton's cradle.
+As an example of this workflow, let's build Newton's cradle.